Last Updated on

 John Pennekamp Coral Reef State Park

-The John Pennekamp Coral Reef State Park was the first undersea park in the whole of the United States.
-Together with the Florida Keys National Marine Sanctuary next to the park, there are 178 nautical square miles of coral reefs, seagrass beds and mangrove swamps.
+The John Pennekamp Coral Reef State Park was the first undersea park in the whole of the United States and, together with the Florida Keys National Marine Sanctuary next to the park, there are 178 nautical square miles of coral reef, seagrass beds and mangrove swamps.
 It’s also the ONLY living coral reef in Continental US.

 It costs $9 per vehicle (based on 2-4 people per car) to enter the park.
-With that ticket you can come and go all day (although if it’s too busy you’ll be refused reentry).
+With that ticket, you can come and go all day (although if it’s too busy you’ll be refused reentry).

 Once you’re there you can enjoy snorkelling, swimming, go scuba diving, take a wildlife hike or simply relax.